3laa-812/VirtualR/README.md

 # VirtualR

-**VirtualR** is an innovative web application designed to ["provide users with a virtual simulation experience" and "create interactive virtual environments"].
+**VirtualR** is an innovative web application designed to "provide users with a virtual simulation experience" and "create interactive virtual environments".
 The project is hosted online and can be accessed at **[VirtualR on Vercel](https://virtual-r-psi-beryl.vercel.app/)**.

 ---